DesiPilla/demographics-voterid-turnout/README.md

 This figure shows the voting ID laws that each state subscribes to.
 There are five classes of voting ID requirements.
 Most states touching the southern border of the US fall into the 3 strictes categories.
 The states adhering to the strictest ID policy are all on the eastern side of the country.
 The northeastern and western-most states make up the most voter-friendly states, as they have very relaxed ID policies.

+This figure shows the number of states that fall into the different voting ID law categories.
+The plot shows that more states favor relaxed ID laws than strict ones.

+### Voter Turnout Data

+This figure shows the percentage of voting eligible persons that casted a ballot in the 2016 Presidential general election.
+The turnout rate was relatively high nationwide.
+Turnout rates in the counties along the southwestern counties were much lower than those in northern counties.
+Counties in the Great Plains, Colorado, and Boston regions had the highest turnout rates.